-- a) a scheme of an appropriate scale, layout, form and materials, informed by a landscape statement and density plan, which protects and enhances the GG7: Retford South-Eaton Green Gap in accordance with Policy ST38.
-This should include: - i. sensitive use of soft landscaping, such as trees, hedgerows; - ii. use of an appropriate density across the site within a range of 15-30 dwellings per hectare defined by local neighbourhood character areas and a design code; - iii. maintaining sightlines and views from and through the development across the Idle Valley and to Eaton including through the new country park; - b) the sensitive design and location of buildings that maintain appropriate residential amenity for existing and future residents in accordance with Policy 48; - c) a flood management scheme informed by a Flood Risk Assessment (FRA), and, a Surface Water Management Masterplan and Strategy, in accordance with Policy ST52, which ensures that development is located in the most sequentially preferable parts of the site in areas at least risk of flooding; and, which incorporates an appropriate Sustainable Drainage System (SuDS), including green/blue infrastructure measures.
-Whole life management and maintenance arrangements must be agreed through the planning application process; - d) the requirements for non-minerals development in Minerals Safeguarding Areas in the Nottinghamshire Minerals Local Plan14;
+- a) a landscape-led scheme with a design that responds visually to topography, aspect and local context, informed by a landscape statement and density plan, which protects and enhances the openness within GG7: Retford South-Eaton Green Gap in accordance with Policy ST36 and maintains sightlines and long open views across the Idle Valley and to Eaton; - b) the sensitive design and location of buildings that maintain appropriate residential amenity for existing and future residents in accordance with Policy 46;

-- e) a mix of housing types, sizes and tenures to meet local needs including: - i. sheltered housing courts for older people; - ii.
-5% of dwellings to be designed to Building Regulations standard M4(3) to be accessible to those in wheelchairs; - iii. extra care accommodation: and - iv. where appropriate serviced plots for self-build and custom homes;
+c) a flood management scheme informed by a Flood Risk Assessment (FRA), and, a Surface Water Management Masterplan and Strategy, in accordance with Policy ST50, which ensures that development is located in the most sequentially preferable parts of the site in areas at least risk of flooding; and, which incorporates an appropriate Sustainable Drainage System (SuDS), including green/blue infrastructure measures.
+Whole life management and maintenance arrangements must be agreed through the planning application process;

-- f) a multifunctional, coherent and connected green/blue infrastructure network to promote climate resilience.
-A long term management and maintenance plan must be agreed through the planning application process.
-Provision should include: - i. a new 23ha country park to include a Suitable Alternative Natural Greenspace on the western boundary of the site; - ii.
-4ha of high quality recreational open space as identified by the Infrastructure Delivery Plan7 throughout the site, including provision for children and young people: - iii. an in depth landscape buffer around the periphery of the site to facilitate off road walking and cycling; appropriate separation between existing residential properties and connectivity between existing and new development; and, buffers alongside waterways;
+- d) a mix of housing types, sizes and tenures to meet local needs including: - i. sheltered housing courts for older people; - ii.
+5% of dwellings to be designed to Building Regulations standard M4(3) to be accessible to those in wheelchairs; - iii. extra care accommodation; and - iv. where appropriate serviced plots for self-build and custom homes;

-- iv. de-culverting of the drainage channel along the western boundary to enhance biodiversity value and flood management; - v. edible space, such as for allotments and community planting;
+- e) a multifunctional, coherent and connected green/blue infrastructure network to promote climate resilience that links existing woodland and important hedgerows with tree planting, publicly accessible open space and SuDS; - f) a new 23ha country park to include a Suitable Alternative Natural Greenspace on the western boundary of the site; - g) appropriate landscaping throughout the site including: a new permanent defensible southern landscaped edge, appropriate separation with existing residential properties to the north and, alongside waterways; - h) de-culverting of the drainage channel along the western boundary to enhance biodiversity value and flood management: - i) space for local food production, such as for allotments and community planting; - j) a long term management and maintenance plan must be agreed through the planning application process;

-- g) a Local Centre to include a convenience goods store of an appropriate size, commensurate to its location, as well as other local shops and services; - h) a health hub including space for a general practitioners branch surgery and supporting community health care facilities; - i) a built community facility including indoor and outdoor space for sport and changing accommodation, informed by the Bassetlaw Playing Pitch Strategy17 and the Bassetlaw Built Facilities Strategy22; - j) offsetting improvements, via an appropriate financial contribution, to the Retford Golf Course; - k) appropriate provision of 1.5ha of serviced land to accommodate a 1.0 Form Entry primary school and early years facility and associated supporting infrastructure; and an appropriate financial contribution towards enabling primary school education to address pupil growth associated with the development; - I) a local recycling 'bring' bank;
+- k) a Local Centre on site to include a convenience goods store of an appropriate size, commensurate to its location, as well as other local shops and services; - I) a health hub on site to include space for a general practitioners branch surgery and ancillary community health care facilities; - m) a built community facility on site to include indoor and outdoor space for sport and ancillary accommodation, informed by the Bassetlaw Playing Pitch Strategy17 and the Bassetlaw Built Facilities Strategy23; - n) 1.5ha of serviced land to accommodate a 1.0 Form Entry primary school and early years facility and associated supporting infrastructure; and an appropriate financial contribution towards enabling primary school education to address pupil growth associated with the development; - o) a local recycling 'bring' bank;